Make Your Own Imitation Vellum Or Parchment Paper.

 When all the flakes have dissolved the lacquer is ready to use.

-This shows the colour change that takes place when the lacquer is applied to the heavy 130gsm paper.
+This shows the colour change that takes place when the lacquer is applied to a heavy 130gsm paper.

 On the left is an untreated sheet of paper.